MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 Let's explore this environment topology diagram in detail.

-The default environment will be used to build Microsoft 365 productivity customizations.
-Data loss prevention policies and restrictions on sharing will limit other types of maker activity and place guardrails around what makers can build in this environment.
+The default environment is used to build Microsoft 365 productivity customizations.
+Data loss prevention policies and restrictions on sharing limit other types of maker activity and place guardrails around what makers can build in this environment.

-Only admins will be able to create trial, sandbox, and production environments.
-Makers will use a custom Microsoft Form or another process to request a new environment.
+Only admins are able to create trial, sandbox, and production environments.
+Makers use a custom Microsoft Form or another process to request a new environment.
 The [Microsoft Power Platform Center of Excellence (CoE) Starter Kit](/power-platform/guidance/coe/starter-kit) includes [an environment request](/power-platform/guidance/coe/setup-environment-components) that could be used.

-Four environment groups will be created: Development, Shared Development, UAT (user acceptance testing), and Production.
+Four environment groups are created: Development, Shared Development, UAT (user acceptance testing), and Production.

-- An environment routing policy set for the Development group will route makers away from the default environment into their own developer environments.
+- An environment routing policy set for the Development group routes makers away from the default environment into their own developer environments.
 As new development environments are created, they're automatically associated with the Development group and its rules are applied.

-- The Shared Development group will support environments that contain projects with multiple makers.
+- The Shared Development group supports environments that contain projects with multiple makers.

-- The UAT group will contain environments that are used to test resources before they're promoted to production.
+- The UAT group contains environments that are used to test resources before they're promoted to production.

-- The Production group will contain environments that host apps, flows, and other artifacts for production use.
+- The Production group contains environments that host apps, flows, and other artifacts for production use.

 Something that's missing in this proposed topology is pipelines to automate promotion between development, test, and production environments.
 Let's add them now.